dyne/tomb/README.md

   Commands:

    // Creation:
-   dig     create a new empty TOMB file of size -s in MB forge   create a new KEY file and set its password lock    installs a lock on a TOMB to use it with KEY
+   dig     create a new empty TOMB file of size -s in MiB forge   create a new KEY file and set its password lock    installs a lock on a TOMB to use it with KEY

    // Operations on tombs:
-   open    open an existing TOMB (-k specify KEY file) index   update the search indexes of tombs search  looks for filenames matching text patterns list    list of open TOMBs and information on them
+   open    open an existing TOMB (-k KEY file or - for stdin) index   update the search indexes of tombs search  looks for filenames matching text patterns list    list of open TOMBs and information on them